 - Financial KPIs for Marketing: The days of qualitative marketing are over.
 Marketers should be able to measure and report their contribution as per the financial KPIs.

-For winning the “flow”, where any brand is just a user interaction away from purchase, does require new strategies and approaches for execution.
+For winning the “flow”, where any brand is just a user interaction away from the purchase, does require new strategies and approaches for execution.
 The formula for success will no doubt differ from industry to industry and from player to player, the winning direction is becoming clearer with each passing day.

-Marketers will bring more capabilities in-house and will prioritize their spending with the providers (publishers, agencies, technology companies, consultancies etc) that deliver the most effective solutions and bring the necessary creativity in user engagement and overall experience, thus cutting through the clutter with the least execution complexity.
+Marketers will bring more capabilities in-house and will prioritize their spending with the providers (publishers, agencies, technology companies, consultancies, etc) that deliver the most effective solutions and bring the necessary creativity in user engagement and overall experience, thus cutting through the clutter with the least execution complexity.

-As per the famous Latin proverb –“Fortune does favor the bold”, the winners will view the change as a strategic opportunity to strengthen their overall business and gain advantage over their competitors than those who hesitate and want to cling to the outdated approaches.
+As per the famous Latin proverb –“Fortune does favor the bold”, the winners will view the change as a strategic opportunity to strengthen their overall business and gain an advantage over their competitors than those who hesitate and want to cling to the outdated approaches.